 Master-level studies involve specialized study in a field of research or an area of professional practice.
 Earning a master’s degree demonstrates a higher level of mastery of the subject.
 Earning a master’s degree can take anywhere from a year to three or four years.
 Before you can graduate, you usually must write and defend a thesis, a long paper that is the culmination of your specialized research.

 The field of applied linguistics focuses on the processes of both learning and using language.
 Multilingualism is one of the areas of this field.
 Both language teachers and translators use knowledge gained in applied linguistics in their careers.

 The United Kingdom of Great Britain and Northern Ireland, commonly known as the United Kingdom and Britain, is a sovereign state located off the north-western coast of continental Europe.The two most famous (and oldest) universities are Oxford and Cambridge (often referred to as Oxbridge by many Britons) England also has several other world-class institutions, including several in London (notably Imperial College, the London School of Economics, University College London and King's College London, all are part of London University)

 Stirling was historically one of the royal strongholds of the Kingdom of Scotland.
 Now it’s home to The University of Stirling that has between 11 and 12 thousand students, representing over 80 nationalities.

 Request Information Part time Masters Degrees in Applied Linguistics in Stirling in United Kingdom 2018

-Students will be expected to graduate with a knowledge of contemporary linguistic theories, including both generative and cognitive approaches to linguistic description, and the contexts in which these theories arose.... [-]
+The course also provides a grounding in theories and methods that are essential for a range of careers.
+You’ll graduate with an expert knowledge of contemporary linguistic theories and their application in a wider cultural context – including both generative and cognitive approaches to linguistic description, as well as the contexts in which these theories operate.... [-]